IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

 Method|Description
 ---|---
-dropDownContainer|Gets reference to jquery object which is used as container of drop-down. field|Gets the visual editor element. showDropDown|<a name='showDropDown'></a>Show the dropdown list. hideDropDown|<a name='hideDropDown'></a>Hide the dropdown list. selectListIndexUp|<a name='selectListIndexUp'></a>Moves the selection index to the item that appears above the current one in the list. selectListIndexDown|<a name='selectListIndexDown'></a>Moves the selection index to the item that appears above the current one in the list. clearButton|Returns a reference to the clear button of the editor. dropDownButton|Returns a reference to the dropdown button of the editor. spinUpButton|Returns a reference to the spin up button of the editor. spinDownButton|Returns a reference to the spin down button of the editor. dropDownVisible|Returns the visibility state of the drop down listing the items.
+inputName|Gets sets name attribute applied to the editor element editorContainer|Gets reference to jquery object which is used as top/outer element of igEditor. field|Gets the visual editor element. dropDownContainer|Gets reference to jquery object which is used as container of drop-down. showDropDown|<a name='showDropDown'></a>Show the dropdown list. hideDropDown|<a name='hideDropDown'></a>Hide the dropdown list. dropDownVisible|Returns the visibility state of the drop down listing the items. dropDownButton|Returns a reference to the dropdown button of the editor. selectListIndexUp|<a name='selectListIndexUp'></a>Moves the selection index to the item that appears above the current one in the list. selectListIndexDown|<a name='selectListIndexDown'></a>Moves the selection index to the item that appears above the current one in the list. clearButton|Returns a reference to the clear button of the editor. getSelectionStart|Gets start index of the selected text in editor. getSelectionEnd|Gets end index of the selected text in editor. insert|Paste text at location of caret. spinUpButton|Returns a reference to the spin up button of the editor. spinDownButton|Returns a reference to the spin down button of the editor.

 [See all API methods](%%jQueryApiUrl%%/ui.igtexteditor#methods)